johnzxcvbnm/Adi/unit_1/w01d02/instructor_notes/TERMINAL_NAVIGATION.md

 - Visibility of instructor code
 	- Speak up if the instructor's code is not visible (eg. too small).
 - Thumbsups
-	- We use the thumbsup emoji to gauge completeness of exercises.
+	- We use the thumbsup emoji to gauge completeness of exercises and the pace of the lesson.
 Click on the thumb when you are done with an exercise.

 ## Download and install software necessary for the class